SINISTER TWIN SISTER

-The card had had a girl on it who was slightly smiling, she was standing completely naked with her hands gracefully covering her private areas.
-She was surrounded by a forest of trees and land, but if you looked at the ground beneath her, there was a serpent that appeared to be coming her way.
+The card had had a girl on it who was slightly smiling; she was standing completely naked with her hands gracefully covering her private areas and she was surrounded by a beautiful forest of trees and land, but if you looked at the ground beneath her, there was a serpent that appeared to be coming her way.

 |Michelle Trachtenberg||as Lela/Leah|

 |Eva Pigford||as Fallon|